Uterine Rupture Cases

 DELAYED C-SECTION VERDICT

-For more than 30 years, the award-winning drug injury lawyers at Janet, Janet & Suggs, LLC have been dedicated to uncovering wrongdoing and fighting for the justice injury victims deserve.
-We have a proven track record of success, having obtained substantial verdicts and settlements – many in record-breaking amounts – on behalf of our clients.
-We will not stop until you receive the justice you deserve.
+For 40 years, the award-winning birth lawyers at Janet, Janet & Suggs, LLC have been dedicated to uncovering wrongdoing and fighting for the justice injury victims deserve.
+Our team of attorneys and medical professionals -- including a board-certified OB-GYN -- will investigate your case and uncover the truth behind your child's injury.
+JJS has a demonstrated track record of success, having obtained over $3 Billion in verdicts and settlements on behalf of our clients.